Dayan-Zhanchi/aoc/README.md

 **Input**
 * Day 8 needs to be run with -ds flag along with -s if you want to run the samples, as there are designated samples for each part
 * Day 20 part 2 only works with the original input, while part1 works for sample and original input.
 It's mostly because of how part 2 was meant to be solved.
+* Day 24 part 1 lower and upper limit in p1 method has to be toggled depending on whether sample is running or original input.

 **Running time**

-As I mostly use naive and brute-force approach, the running times of some problems, especially towards the end of aoc are slow.
+As I mostly use brute-force and or naive approach, the running times of some problems, especially towards the end of aoc are slow.
 * Day 6 $\approx 6s$
 * Day 10 $\approx 1m$
 * Day 12 $\approx 5s$